Travel guide

 The verdict

-For a trip of exactly or approximately 30 days with multiple countries, the monthly plan wins.
-The price difference can be up to 30-40% in favor of the longer plan, and the convenience of not having to do anything during the trip is priceless.
+For a trip of exactly or approximately 30 days across multiple countries, the monthly plan wins.
+The price per GB is usually more competitive than adding several short-term plans, and the convenience of not having to do anything during the trip is priceless.

-If you're traveling less than 20 days or will spend time in the same place with good Wi-Fi, consider if a 15-day plan plus a top-up might be a better fit.
+If you're traveling less than 20 days or will spend time in one place with good Wi-Fi, consider if a 15-day plan plus a top-up might be more suitable.

 You can explore all options in our eSIM for Europe section, filtered by duration and data size.